coffeebar

 Third-party Ordering System

-Manually Repeating Orders
+Repeating Orders

-Consumers lack guidance on how long orders will take and when they need to leave to meet their pickup time.
+Consumers lack guidance on how long orders will take and when they need to leave to meet their pickup time

-In-Store vs. Online Discrepancies
+In-Store vs. App Disconnect

 USER FLOW